 Lastly, America must not expect too much to flow from a resolution of the conflict in Vietnam.
-Rease, as we have previously known it, is probably not possible in our lifetime.
+Reason, as we have previously known it, is probably not possible in our lifetime.
 We live in a world of great historical forces which are anti-pathetic to each other.
 There is no early prospect for world peace in the traditional sense.
-There is conflict in today's world and conflict palitical, seconomic or area, multiply will unquestionably continue at various levels and in various places for the foreseeable future.
+There is conflict in today's world and conflict palitical, secondaria a second provide the second pr will unquestionably continue at various levels and in various places for the foreseeable future.

-Negotiations: Hopes and Realities, April 6, 1968.
+Negotiations: Hopes and Realities, April 10, 1968.
 (The Gilder Lehrman Institute of American History, GLC09911.02 p7)